joseandres94/RfX-Copilot/README.md

 - ChromaDB as a vector store, with a dedicated directory (chroma_db/) to keep the HNSW index and metadata.
 - Structured JSONL logging in data/logs/ with per‑deal events and error reporting.

+### RAG‑centric knowledge layer
+- All RfX chunks and derived artifacts are embedded and stored in ChromaDB.
+- The Chat Agent uses retrieval‑augmented generation (RAG) over this knowledge layer (RfX chunks + DIC + demo brief + gaps) to answer user questions.
+- This keeps answers grounded in the actual opportunity, not in generic LLM knowledge.

 ### Multi‑Agent RfX Pipeline

 The backend implements a sequential, multi‑agent pipeline (`PipelineRunner`) that processes each uploaded RfX: